Papers submitted should, at minimum,

 How will my work be evaluated?

-All papers submitted to FIVE are reviewed by a Board of Reviewers and an Editorial Board comprised of students, faculty, and librarians of the five undergraduate Claremont Colleges.
+All papers submitted to FIVE are reviewed by a Board of Reviewers and an Editorial Board comprised of students, faculty, and librarians of The Claremont Colleges.
 The review process is anonymous for authors, reviewers, and editors; reviewers and editors will not know the identity of the authors and authors will not know the identity of the reviewers or editors.
 Each author's name and college are removed from the submission before it is considered.
 Board members score each piece individually and recommendations are made based on a general consensus of those scores and discussions at the Board meeting.
 Although the process is necessarily subjective, we attempt to make it as fair and collaborative as possible.

 The Editorial Board, which makes the final selection of papers to be published, relies heavily on recommendations by the Board of Reviewers when making decisions regarding publication of a paper.

 Before final acceptance for publication, authors may be asked to make revisions to their papers.
-If a paper is chosen for publication, authors will be asked to write an abstract (100-200 words) that will be published with your paper.

 Submission and Copyright Permission Agreement form: Submit this form when you submit a paper to be considered for publication in FIVE.